stuffy-the-dragon/wKRApp/README.md

 ## About

 This web front-end will be the main user interface to the KRApp.
 The KRApp intends to automate and ease the workflows associated with Key Responsibility Area documents used for performance evaluations in many organisations.
+This web front-end is related to the [wKRApp project](https://github.com/stuffy-the-dragon/wKRApp) which specificity uses Flask as a sever

 ## Contributing Guidelines